 I salute you, Basil.
-Having led the work on this new expansion, I really do appreciate how much work it must have taken you to get something up from scratch!
+Having led the work on this new expansion, I really do appreciate how much work it must have taken you to get something built from scratch!

 It’s been perfect for our operations and you’re probably asking yourselves why have we expanded it now?

 It’s simple – we’re the victim of our own success.
-There’s a growing demand for access to forest which is comparatively intact.
+There’s a growing demand for access to native bush which is comparatively intact.
 Our Trust rules task us to “Promote public awareness and education programs concerning the preservation and restoration of indigenous biodiversity at Aongatete Forest”.

 We want people to know what a healthy forest looks like so they will understand the urgency of pest control for ALL of the ngahere.
 Every day we prevaricate on this issue we lose more of what have.

-Although we have always supported day visits by school groups (and others), after AFP participated in the formation of Bay Conservation Alliance (of which it is a founding member) we asked BCA to provide a professional education service to schools on our behalf.
+Although we have always supported day visits by school groups (and others), after AFP participated in the formation of Bay Conservation Alliance (BCA) we asked BCA to provide a professional education service to schools on our behalf.

-Them, when Bay Conservation Alliance started bringing its Conservation Cadet program here from time to time, it was obvious we had completely outgrown the existing shed.
-And the single long drop!
+When Bay Conservation Alliance started bringing its Conservation Cadet program here in 2021, it was obvious we had completely outgrown the existing shed.
+And the single long drop toilet!